-The text feature links above provide free ideas, activities, and printables you can use when teaching text features to your elementary students.
-The activities included will work best for 3rd grade and 4th grade, although many of the activities could be adapted to reach younger or older students.
+The text feature resources above provide free ideas, activities, and printables you can use when teaching text features to your elementary students.
+The activities included will work best for 3rd grade and 4th grade, although many of the activities could be adapted to reach younger (2nd grade) or older students (3rd grade).

 The activities above address the following Common Core Standards: